Fixed-k Tail Regression: New Evidence on Tax and Wealth Inequality from Forbes 400: Summary and discussions

 We close this paper with a list of limitations and directions for future research.
-First, although \citet{Feldstein1995} describe the Tax Reform Act of 1986 leading to a decline in the tax rates as a ``natural experiment,'' there may be other latent factors on the wealth accumulation process which may have simultaneously changed during the 1980s.
+First, while \citet{Feldstein1995} describes the Tax Reform Act of 1986 leading to a decline in the tax rates as a ``natural experiment,'' there may be other latent factors on the wealth accumulation process that may have simultaneously changed during the 1980s.
 If this is the case, our analysis that exploits the changes in the tax rates during this period may be potentially subject to omitted variables biases.
 To at least partially account for this issue, we ran additional tail regressions including macroeconomic indicators to control for some latent factors and obtain similar estimates to our baseline estimates -- see Appendix \ref{sec:additional}.
 That being said, one direction of future research to overcome this issue is to develop a new method of tail regression that can exploit exogenous variations (e.g., of an instrument) and to find such an instrument in data.

 Second, given the nature of the event analysis with the tax decline perceived as a single-time event, difference-in-difference type analysis may be useful as well.
 This will require a control group (e.g., countries with no tax decline in the 1980s) as well as a treatment group (e.g., United States).
 But this approach introduces another difficulty, such as the requirement of a common trend assumption for identification, which is hardly plausible in cross-country analyses.
 An additional difficulty with this approach is that extreme wealth data are not available for many other countries than the United States.
 In this light, another direction of future research is to develop an econometric method for event study with more plausible assumptions (than the standard common trend assumptions) and to develop an extreme wealth value database across countries.
-Third, while we focus on the common income tax rates, this aspect of the tax information only incompletely explains the wealth accumulation process.
-For instance, we do not use information about heterogeneous tax rates across states, as the Forbes 400 data do not contain information about the identity of all the listed individuals and thus their geographical attributes.
-We also do not account for the possibility of retaining earnings through the company and not having to pay taxes every period \citep*{acemoglu2020does}.
-To at least partially account for the this possibility, we consider including corporate tax rates in the additional regressions run in Appendix \ref{sec:additional}.
-That said, an important direction for future research is to acquire more detailed tax information about the entrepreneurs listed in the extreme order database.